 Number of Passengers

 This should be your first consideration, as it sets a hard requirement to which aircraft available.
-Charter aircraft can typically accommodate up to 15 passengers, but there are a fair number of aircraft that have airline style seating configurations to accompany up to 30 or more!
+Charter aircraft can typically accommodate 6-12 passengers, but there are a fair number of aircraft that have airline style seating configurations to accompany up to 30 or more!

-SimpleCharters makes this easy, as we'll automatically route larger aircraft to the closest airport possible right in the search results.
+SimpleCharters makes this easy, as the platform automatically route larger aircraft to the closest airport possible right in the search results.